wlchin/SampleExplorer/README.md

     ```

 4. The output is a Results object, which is composed of three pandas dataframes, which can be accessed via dot notation.
-The "seed_studies" variable holds a dataframe containing study metadata from the search step.
-The "expansion_studies" holds a dataframe of studies from the expansion step, whilst the "samples" variable holds a dataframe of the relevant samples, with metadata derived from the ARCHS4 database.
+- The "seed_studies" variable holds a dataframe containing study metadata from the search step.
+- The "expansion_studies" holds a dataframe of studies from the expansion step,
+- The "samples" variable holds a dataframe of the relevant samples, with metadata derived from the ARCHS4 database.
 Below, these dataframes are accessed from the Results object and saved as CSV files.

     ```python